miracum/dqa-dqastats/README.md

 ## Demo Usage

-You can test the package without needing to install anything execpt docker.
+You can test the package without needing to install anything except docker.
 To try out the package follow these instructions:

 1. Make sure you have [docker](https://docs.docker.com/get-docker/) installed
 2. Clone this repo